FloridaPlayers/Documents/Constitution.md

 1. The Assistant Production Manager shall serve as the New Works coordinator unless he or she has a conflict with a University of Florida School of Theatre and Dance production.
 2. In order for a work to be eligible for submission, the work must have been written by a student at the University of Florida at the time of proposal.
 Additionally, all proposed works must have never been previously produced and/or financially supported by another institution.
-3. The play produced shall be established by the Production Selection Committee.
+3. The play(s) produced shall be chosen by the Production Selection Committee.
-4. Proposals for these new works shall be made in writing to the Production Selection Committee and shall include the information outlined in the New Works Proposal Guidelines.
+4. Proposals for these new works shall be made in writing to the Production Selection Committee and shall include the information outlined in the proposal guidelines.
 5. After each playwright is interviewed by the Production Selection Committee regarding their intentions and overall concept for their piece, the committee shall select the most promising of these proposals.
-6. Members of the committee who have proposals under consideration shall abstain from voting.
-The chair of the Production Selection Committee shall vote only in the event of a tie.
+6. The chair of the Production Selection Committee shall vote only in the event of a tie.
-7. The amount of works passed on to the festival is at the discretion of the Production Selection Committee.
+7. The quantity of works selected for the festival is at the discretion of the Production Selection Committee.
-8. The director(s) and producer of the production are also prohibited from acting.
+8. Directors, producers, and stage managers are prohibited from acting in their own shows.
-9. In the event that a new work is passed, edits to the script will be permitted within reason at the discretion of the Assistant Production Manager up to three weeks prior to opening night
+9. In the event that a new work is selected, edits to the script will be permitted within reason at the discretion of the Assistant Production Manager up to three weeks prior to opening night.
-10. It is highly recommended that all involved with the show are students at the University of Florida.
-However, exceptions can be approved by the Executive Board.
-11. It is recommended that no more than three new works are featured in any one festival, however this is left to the discretion of the Production Selection Committee based upon length of work and difficulty of execution.
+10. It is recommended that no more than three new works are featured in any one festival, however this is left to the discretion of the Production Selection Committee based upon length of work and difficulty of execution.
-12. The New Works Festival shall be mounted as a singularly produced festival sharing a single design team and budget.
+11. The New Works Festival shall be mounted as a singularly produced event sharing a unified design team and budget.

 ### Section 4 — Production Contracts